DeveloperNuel/SendIT/README.md

 # SendIT

   SendIT is a courier service that helps users deliver parcels to different destinations, and it provides courier quotes based on weight categories.
 It uses the popular JavaScript runtime environment, `NodeJs` and runs express at the backend.
-All codes are written in `ES6` syntax and transpiled using the BabelCLI to a preset ES2015.
+All codes are written in `ES6` syntax and transpiled using the `BabelCLI to a preset ES2015`.

 ## UI without any Framework
   - HTML